 Ultimately, anything that you buy and don’t use will be a waste of money.
 By getting advice before buying a sling or carrier, you can ensure that it ends up being one of your most used pieces of “baby kit”, and fantastic value.
 And who can put a price on an item that could reduce crying by up to 43%?

 Ruth Grint is a Babywearing Consultant based on the Wirral, Merseyside.
-She offers advice on slings, wraps and carriers though one to one consultations , small group workshops, and by telephone or Skype call.
+She offers advice on slings, wraps and carriers though one to one consultations , over video call.
+Want an introduction to Slings, wraps and carriers for you newborn baby?
+Pop your details below for my Video Guide.